seknox/trasa/website/docs/access-proxy/sshproxy.md

 ### 2. Using SSH Certificates
-You can use TRASA as a ssh CA
+You can use TRASA as a SSH CA

 #### 2.1 Initialize CA
 To use SSH certificates you must first  [initialise CA](/trasa/docs/guides/ca) (if you haven't already) from TRASA dashboard

 #### 2.2 Using User Certificates
 TRASA ssh proxy will generate and use a temporary certificate signed by itself while connecting any upstream service.
-So to make use of that user certificate, you must tell each upstream server to trust any certificate signed our CA.
+To make use of that user certificate, you must tell each upstream server to trust any certificate signed by our CA.
 To do that,
 ##### 2.2.1 Distribute CA public keys
 * Download client CA  from dashboard (Providers->Certificate Authority->Download SSH client CA)
 * Copy the downloaded ssh keys into upstream servers
-* Edit /etc/ssh/sshd_config of upstream server and add the folowing `TrustedUserCAKeys <path to ca public key>`
+* Edit /etc/ssh/sshd_config of upstream server and add the following `TrustedUserCAKeys <path to ca public key>`
 * Restart ssh daemon
 `sudo systemctl restart sshd`